Repaying holiday debt

 Insurance eats up a fair amount of the average family's budget.
 Just home and auto insurance can run hundreds every month.
 For an expensive item, very few people do any comparison shopping.
 If you haven't taken a look at your insurance in the last year, you may be giving money away.

-The Internet has made comparing insurance rates easier.
+The internet has made comparing insurance rates easier.
 There are a number of sites that provide comparisons.
+We like and trust this tool to compare current rates for auto insurance.
+Compare home insurance rates with a tool like Home Insurance Directly Online from Esurance.
 You may also want to talk with an agent.
 Insurance policies can be confusing.
 Be careful before you make a switch.
 Make sure that you're getting the coverage you need.

 Don't forget to ask about your deductibles.
 That's the amount that you have to pay before the insurance starts to pay for the loss.
 Often raising a deductible to the next level can make a big difference in your premium.